Icenium/bond-content/quick-start-nativescript/1-build-photo-album.md

 })(observable.Observable);
 ```

-* **d.** We are inheriting the `PhotoAlbumModel` from `Observable()` which lets us bind controls properties from the main page to properties in the view model.
-To get all the functionality that `Observable` (or any other parent type) provides, we should add the following code before the `PhotoAlbumModel` implementation:
+* **d.** Inheriting the `PhotoAlbumModel` from `Observable()` lets you bind controls properties from the main page to properties in the view model.
+To get all the functionality that `Observable` (or any other parent type) provides, you should add the following code before the `PhotoAlbumModel` implementation:
 ```
 var __extends = this.__extends || function (d, b) {
     for (var p in b) if (b.hasOwnProperty(p)) d[p] = b[p];